constellation-protocol/constellation-protocol/Demo.md

    `
   2. Copy the revealed private key
   3. Add the private key to Freigher wallet.
 Open Freighter wallet extension which is installed on your chrome, click on the account icon which is at the top left of the wallet app.
 At the bottom, click 'Import a stellar secret key' and paste your local account secret key

+## Run The Following commands in the root of the project

 ## Install & Deploy Component Tokens

 ### 1. Install Component Token